HermesBoots/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 ## Multiple Permissions
 Giving various permissions to all ownership categories on a file with a fixed name, again using `chmod`.

+## Everybody!
+Giving everyone permission to execute a file with a fixed name, using `chmod` but without using any commas.